EDUCATORS FOR EQUITY GRANT PROGRAM

 - (1) the number of students served;

-- (4) the curricula, if applicable (please specify if it is aligned with state standards).
+- (6) program timeline; the curricula, if applicable (please specify if it is aligned with state standards).

-- Applicant must describe in detail their program budget and include a narrative describing the reasons for all materials and resources purchased for the program implementation.
+- Applicant must describe in detail their grant funding budget and include a narrative describing how the grant funds will be used and the reasons for all materials and resources purchased using grant funds.

 WHAT NWEA MAY DO WITH THE APPLICATION INFORMATION:

 - For 501(c)(3) Applicants, NWEA may verify their tax status by obtaining a copy of the IRS Determination Letter, verification in IRS records, and, if the Applicant is not 501(c)(3) qualified but has a fiscal sponsor who is, NWEA may verify the tax status of the fiscal sponsor.